-Other ResourcesGoal Setting Presentation from 2003 Web Design Workshop.
+Other ResourcesGoal Setting Presentation (this site may be offline) from 2003 Web Design Workshop.

 Setting Goals for Courses (this site may be offline)- Set of worksheets from 2003 Course Design Workshop

-Faculty Teaching Goals in the Online Environment ( This site may be offline. ) - A PowerPoint presentation given by Kimberly Hardy, Ph.D. at the Council for the Study of Community Colleges 2003 Conference.
+Faculty Teaching Goals in the Online Environment (more info) - A PowerPoint presentation given by Kimberly Hardy, Ph.D. at the Council for the Study of Community Colleges 2003 Conference.